The density of surface states as the total time delay: Main result and short discussion

 Let us hint at another question left open in this paper.
 As in \cite{JL2}, the projection on the surface states is given by $\Psur=\one-W_\pm W_\pm^*$ where $W_\pm$ are the wave operators and then $\Tt_1\TR_2(\Psur)$ the density of these surface states.
 On the other hand, in numerous prior works \cite{EKSS,Cha,KS} an adequate spectral shift function was used to define a surface state density (which then has no definite sign).
 The relation between the two notions is not clarified here.
 It is reasonable to expect a link via a so-called spectral property of the time delay ({\it e.g.} Section~4.7 of \cite{BS}).
 This would also be in line with \cite{KKN}.

-The author expects that \eqref{eq-main} also holds in a strong coupling regime and for $d=2$, possibly with a corrective term stemming from half-bound states.
+The author expects that \eqref{eq-main} also holds in a strong coupling regime and for $d_2=1,2$, possibly with a corrective term stemming from half-bound states.
 This would then establish that the link between total surface state and scattering phase densities holds irrespective of the spectral nature of the surface states.
 Indeed the above weak coupling hypothesis implies that $H$ has no singular spectrum at all, see \cite{JL1} and Section~\ref{sec-spectral}.
-On the other, for half-space models with random surface potentials in $d=2$ \cite{JM} as well as for $d\geq 3$ and an eiter weak or strong random surface potential (but not an intermediate one) \cite{JM2} the surface spectrum is purepoint outside of the spectrum of $H_0$.
+On the other, for half-space models with random surface potentials in $d=2$ \cite{JM} as well as for $d\geq 3$ and an either weak or strong random surface potential (but not an intermediate one) \cite{JM2}, the surface spectrum is purepoint outside of the spectrum of $H_0$.
 However, these results for half-space models do not transpose directly to the models considered here.

 This work is an extension of the prior joint work with Jean Bellissard \cite{BS} which treated the scattering problem for lattice operators $H_0$ perturbed by perturbations $V$ with finite support.
 The techniques of this prior work are heavily used here and the reader may be forced to go back to it for proofs of some technical facts.
 However, the present work contains one crucial technical addendum to \cite{BS}, namely the REI representation of the main operators of scattering theory.
 Implicitly, this was contained in \cite{BS}, but here it is formalized.
 It is only in the REI representation that the covariance properties of the perturbation $V$ can be used for the scattering problem.
 It also allows to use a more simple exact sequence of operator algebras for the proof of Levinson's theorem in the case of a finitely supported perturbation.
 This is explained in Section~\ref{sec-finitesupport} where also an obvious mistake in the statement of Levinson's theorem made in \cite{BS} is corrected.
+Further minor corrections to \cite{BS} will also be mentioned.

-{\bf Acknowledgements:} Apart from the collaboration with Jean Bellissard, the author profited from several discussions with Magnus Goffeng.
+{\bf Acknowledgements:} Apart from the collaboration with Jean Bellissard, the author profited from several discussions with Magnus Goffeng and Miguel Ballesteros.
 He also thanks the Mittag-Leffler Institute, the Instituto de Matem\'aticas de la UNAM, Unidad Cuernavaca, and the DFG for support.